patfiaux/RELICS/README.md

 Set the output name of the analysis

 ```
-analysis.specs <- 'Type_3_exampleSim'
+analysis.specs$dataName <- 'Type_3_exampleSim'
 ```

-Give location of count and info files (easies if in same directory as the analysis is done but can also give a path to files)
+Give location of count and info files (easiest if in working directory but can also give a path to files)

 ```
 analysis.specs$CountFileLoc <- 'Type_3_simulated_counts.csv'
 analysis.specs$sgRNAInfoFileLoc <- 'Type_3_simulated_info.csv'
 ```

 Specify the label hierarchy.
 This is used when labeling regions after combining overlapping guide effects.
-Rightmost label has highest prioirty.
-As an example; if a region has overlapping guides labelled as both exon overlapping ('exon') as well as targeting guides with unknown effect ('chr') then the region will be assigned the higher label from the hierarch, namely 'exon'.
+Rightmost label has highest priority.
+As an example; if a region has overlapping guides labeled as both exon overlapping ('exon') as well as targeting guides with unknown effect ('chr') then the region will be assigned the higher label from the hierarch, namely 'exon'.

 This example data set was part of the simulations used to assess method performance and in addition to the usual 'exon' and 'neg' labels it also contains 'pos', labelling guides overlapping simulated enhancer regions.
 Below we will train on exon overlapping guides and negative controls to then identify the simulated positive regions ('pos').